Michaelstanden/Circus-Superstar-Katharine-Arnold/README.md

 A website dedicated to showcase and inform users of the site of Katharine Anrold’s ability of circus as her art form.
 It is a website built to inform and show videos, images and examples of Katharine’s circus work and experience.

 With the easy and simple fixed navigation menu, the user can traverse through Katharine’s work and life of circus to see if they would like to hire her for events, projects or enquire about upcoming queries in events and entertainment.
 With the use of high quality and effective images we are trying to draw the user in and wow them with her skills and abilities.

+I have used HTML, CSS and [Bootstrap Framework](https://getbootstrap.com/) to build this and the website will form part of my ongoing portfolio of work.

+## Demo

+A live demo of the website can be found [here]( https://github.com/Michaelstanden/Circus-Superstar-Katherine-Arnold).

 ---

 ## UX